 A Doctor’s Tale Of Living Debt Free – No Mortgage

-There’s different schools of thought when it comes to paying down debt including the house.
+There’s different schools of thought regarding personal finance when it comes to paying down debt and buying a home.
 Some claim that debt can be good to keep around in order to get tax deductions while others say pay it off ASAP.
 Here’s my thoughts on becoming free of debt (house included)…

 The Millionaire Next Door